jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing very fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as the polar bear have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat, colossal bulk, and love of flesh is losing its once mighty advantage to kill seals in the pack ice.

-What would you tell a polar bear today if you could reason with her?
+What would you tell a polar bear today if you could communicate with her?

 Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parent to offspring during reproduction.
-Thus, Life on Earth like a race.
+Thus, Life on Earth is like a race.
 The organisms that harvest the most calories the fastest, while suffering the least pain, pass on their genes.
 Over time this turnover of genes slowly evolves the forms of Life to better use the environment's resources.

-If the hungry polar bear understood evolution, she would understand her place in the story of Life.
+If the hungry polar bear understood evolution, she would understand her place in the ongoing story of Life.
 She could assess what characteristics polar bears need to survive in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or females should hibernate longer.
 What if polar bears hunted in packs to kill reindeer in the summer months?
 Whatever new form evolution will eventually find, if polar bears knew about evolution, they could work towards it instead of being molded by it.

-At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find resources.
+At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food.

 We know so much about polar bears because palenotoligists, biologists, zoologies, and other specialists have mapped millions of species habits, linages, and physiologies.
-This knowledge lets them inform humanity about the history, status, and future of many creatures.
+This knowledge lets them inform humanity about the history, status, and future of many creatures including the majestic bears of the north.

 Here's a question, do we know our fate like we know the polar bears?

 Given how much anger, angst, and confusion we have in our politics, the answer is we don't.

 This book will teach you about our evolution.
 The answer is the same for us as for all creatures.
 The environment is constantly changing.
 Thus, your form is almost always behind the times, and Life is looking for someone with updated adaptations to better harvest resources and procreate.

 We think we understand that, but all the marches, protests, and other outbursts of frustration shows we don't.
 This book will teach you about human evolution.
 Because animals (sadly) can't change their genes, they must endure the pain evolution needs to find the species best suited to the environment.

-We can change our fate if we update our characteristics by harnessing modern technology.
-If you keep reading, you will change Life on Earth.
+We can change our fate; if we update our characteristics by harnessing modern technology.
+If you keep reading, you will learn how to evolve humanity and upgrade Life on Earth.

 ## Dedication